 Rubinette, more please!
 A cross between Cox’s Orange Pippin and Golden Delicious.
 It’s hard to find a bad word said about this apple in terms of flavor.
 We have been very impressed with some of our 10 or so specimens this year.
 It is richly flavored, balanced and fairly complex.
 All in all Rubinette is a harmonious eating experience, and that is the take home message for this apple.
 It hangs on the tree well, but has to be picked before it over ripens.
 The apples are small and the tree is said to be small and a weak grower.
 The apples were very nice looking and variable in size from medium-small to smaller.
 I have only one branch, but am inclined to graft a tree after tasting this years samples.

 Chestnut Crab, Delicious and brightly flavored, followed by a hint of rotten nuts and seafood.
 I was excited to try this variety bred at the University of Minnesota in the 1940s.
-It grew rather large for us on a two year old oblique cordon and is more like a small apple.
+It grew rather large for us on a two year old oblique cordon and is more like a small apple than a crab.
 It is a gorgeous apple with flushes and blushes and light russeting over a translucent background.
 The flavor was encouraging early in the season, lively and rich with plenty of sweetness.
 The word that came to both tonia and I was bright.
 I’d like to live with a larger quantity for a while, but I’m pretty sure I could stuff a lot of them down my face… later they were maybe not so good.
 After just a week or two of refrigeration they developed a taste which is referred to as nutty elsewhere… thus the name of the apple.
 I would characterize it as odd, more like somewhat rotten nuts and maybe with a hint of seafood.
 I didn’t care for that flavor much, though It was still really good with cheese.
 Other people who tasted it responded more favorably, but mostly not.
-That tasting was on Sept 22nd, so it was probably good for eating to my tastes (pre nut) in early to mid September.
+That tasting was on Sept 22nd, so it was probably good for eating to my tastes (pre nut flavor) in early to mid September.

 Kidd’s Orange Red, I like the orange, but not the red, next please.
 Kidd’s Orange Red has a great reputation.
-It is a cross between Red Delicious, the apple that nearly ruined America’s taste for apples, and Cox’s Orange Pippin the darling of Britain and probably the most lauded apple ever in terms of dessert quality.
+It is a cross between Red Delicious, the apple that nearly ruined America’s taste for apples, and Cox’s Orange Pippin the darling of Britain, and probably the most lauded apple ever in terms of dessert quality.
 Kidd’s seems to be pretty popular with apple enthusiasts.
 I have had the occasional specimen that made me think I should grow more, but in general I’m not that impressed.
 Kidd’s Orange can be intense and has some very good Cox like flavors at times, but sitting right next to those flavors is the “red apple” flavor of Red Delicious.
 Some people love that flavor and if you are one of them, Kidd’s is probably worth a try.
 I find that flavor unharmonious and distracting in this apple, even if I’m partial to it in some other apples.
 At this point I’m ready to throw in the towel.
 I’ve had it for a few years and it gets demerits for inconsistency in quality and not suiting my taste.

 Not Laxton’s Fortune, but hella good!
 It typically takes a few years for an apple to fruit from the graft.
 The first order of business when they do is to note whether they appear to be what they are labeled as.
 Unfortunately mislabeling is common for whatever reasons.
 The branch labeled as Laxton’s fortune on Frankentree does not appear to be that at all.
 It is a shiny, red, blocky apple which looks like more of a modern creation.
 It tastes like a new creation as well.
 In fact, it tastes very much like Sweet Sixteen which it also resembles although I have no Sweet Sixteen left for direct comparison.
 If the seasons weren’t nearly a month and more apart, I would suspect it might be that variety.
 Anyway, whatever it is, it’s good!
 It has a very similar flavor profile and texture to Sweet Sixteen, intense almost artificial flavors of candy and cherry flavoring along with a good dose of red apple flavor.
 Think jolly rancher candy… which one?
 Maybe a bunch of them mixed together. we’ve only eaten a couple this year, but last year it was a hit as well.
 It is just ripe now in the third week of October, so I may revisit this one in a later post after I’ve eaten them all!
 The apples in the picture have writing on them because they are part of a breeding effort.